boumhidi-achraf/Multilingual-Reputation-Generation-System/Reputation Evaluation Datasets/Readme.md

 These sample datasets can be accessed directly withion this folder.
 They allow you to explore the dataset's structure and understand the format of the reviews, aspects, and sentiment.

-You can download the sample datasets using the following here : [Reputation Evaluation Dataset](Multilingual-Reputation-Generation-System/Reputation%20Evaluation%20Datasets/)
+You can download the sample datasets (ChatGPT_Reputation.csv) and (iPhone15_Reputation.csv) using the following here : [Reputation Evaluation Dataset](Multilingual-Reputation-Generation-System/Reputation%20Evaluation%20Datasets/)

 ## Accessing the Full Datasets